 Spend $50 on tea and GET $4 OFFSpend $100 on tea and GET $10 OFFSpend $175 on tea and GET $20 OFFDiscount applied automatically at checkout.
-No coupon code headaches here!*Excludes teaware, sorry...
+No coupon code headaches here!*Excludes teaware & Selections (our bundles of teas and teaware), sorry...

 How many cups of tea is in a package?
 How do I store my tea?
 What is the shelf life of herbal teas and moringa?

-We recommend using ~1tsp of tea for a standard mug, though you may want more or less depending on your taste, infuser and water temperature!
+We recommend using ~1-2tsp (heaped) of tea for a standard mug, though you may want more or less depending on your taste, infuser and water temperature!
 Therefore...

 Always store tea is a dark and airtight container or cupboard (light degrades the leaves removing the tasty goodness!).
 If stored correctly, our teas will retain their taste for up to three years.
 After that they are still safe to drink, but won't taste of much!
 If stored in an unsealed container or exposed to light, our teas should be consumed within six months of purchase to get the maximum flavor.

-Powdered Moringa is best consumed within six months even if stored properly to get the maximum flavor and potential health benefits.
+Powdered Moringa is best consumed within six months when stored properly to get the maximum flavor and potential health benefits.

 Nut allergies: All of our products are handled, packed and processed in facilities that handles nuts and seeds.
 You can also check our ingredients list in the description tab of each tea or product to see if they have added/blended nuts, nut oils or other nut derived compounds.